 To secure a conviction, the prosecution must prove specific elements beyond a reasonable doubt:

-- The pursuing officer wore a distinctive uniform.
+- The pursuing police officer wore a distinctive uniform

 That last point—wanton disregard for safety—is often the crucial factor.
 Prosecutors need to show that your actions created an unjustifiable risk to human life or property and that you consciously ignored that risk.
 A strong defense strategy often hinges on challenging this part of the charge.

 Not every police pursuit leads to a felony.
 Simple evading is typically a misdemeanor charge (Vehicle Code 2800.1).
-But the stakes go up significantly when reckless driving or disregard for safety is involved.
+But the stakes go up significantly when reckless driving or disregard for the safety of people is involved.

 For example, prosecutors may elevate the case to a felony in these circumstances:

-- You have three or more points on your driving record.
+- You have three or more traffic violation points on your driving record.

 - You drive through residential streets at high speed.